 Secure Sockets Layer (SSL) is a protocol for establishing a secure communication channel to prevent the interception of critical or sensitive information across the network and other Internet communications.
 SSL allows the client and the server to authenticate the identity of each other.
 After the participants are authenticated, SSL provides encrypted connections between them for secure message transmission.

 The Microsoft SQL Server 2005 JDBC Driver provides an infrastructure to enable and disable the encryption on a particular connection based on the user specified connection properties and the server and client settings.
 The user can specify the certificate store location and password, a host name to be used to validate the certificate, and when to encrypt the communication channel.

 Enabling SSL encryption increases the security of data transmitted across networks between instances of SQL Server and applications.
 However, enabling encryption does slow performance.

-Describes how the Microsoft SQL Server JDBC Driver supports SSL encryption.
+Describes how the Microsoft SQL Server 2005 JDBC Driver version 1.2 supports SSL encryption.

 Describes how to connect to a SQL Server database by using the new SSL specific connection properties.

 Describes how to configure the default trust store at the client-side and how to import a private certificate to the client computer's trust store.